 Resolve the intermittent connection issues in Outlook 2010

-- Run Outlook and go to the File tab, then click the Info button.
+- Run Outlook, go to the File tab and click the Info button.

 - Select the Account Settings option under the Account Settings drop-down.

 - Now, click More Settings; go to the Connection tab.

 - Here, make sure that the ‘On fast networks, connect using HTTP first, then connect using TCP/IP’ option is in the Enabled state.
 If not, then enable the option.